eggbeard/backbone-marionette-treeview/README.md

 ## Installation
 1. Clone the project or download it
-2. Add the js and css from the lib folder
+2. Add the js and css from the bin folder
 3. Don't forget to add the dependencies (see Requirements section)

 ## Usage